Shipping to the EU

 WARNING: Customers in the EU have to pay VAT and a handling fee when their order arrives in their country.
 As our Ts&Cs state, customers are responsible for paying any and all tax, duty and handling fees on their orders.

-Fighting 15s has resumed shipping to the EU, with the warning that delivery may take one to two months.
-Many parcels are getting severely delayed in Customs, in spite of new barcoded postal and customs labels intended to make their processing faster.
+Fighting 15s ships to the EU, with the warning that delivery may take one to two months.
+Many parcels are severely delayed in Customs, in spite of new barcoded postal and customs labels intended to make their processing faster.
 The simple fact is that the EU has introduced laws that have led to a massive workload with which new IT and staff have been unable to cope.
 Some EU countries are doing better than others.

 Fighting 15s deducts VAT from prices for EU customers once the shop knows the customer’s country, so EU customers will pay VAT only once on import.
 The shop uses geolocation software, so may automatically detect a customer’s country.
 Country detection otherwise relies on the delivery country chosen in the shopping cart.

 Collecting agents charge a handling fee that varies hugely from country to country.
 For some countries this charge is low (under 3 euros in Finland, 6 euros in Germany and 75 SEK in Sweden), but for others it is so expensive as to make small orders a luxury (over 13 euros in The Netherlands, 24 euros in Belgium).
-Fighting 15s is unable to find out the fees charged in each and every EU country, or what the rates are for individual courier services.
+The main effect of Brexit is to make our EU customers all too painfully aware of these fees.

 Duty paid delivery, whereby EU customers would be charged VAT in the shop and have all customs and handling fees paid in advance, is not financially viable for a business the size of Fighting 15s.

 Fighting 15s recommends that where possible, EU customers ship to a friend who lives in an EU country that has a lower handling fee, or to ship to an address in the UK if it is possible to collect, say, on a later visit.